kontrafiktion/vgraph/src/main/doc/visiograph.md

      -v (--version)                     : display the version

-So you have at least to set the 'source' and the 'target', where the source is your model and the target ist the name of the Visio document you want to create or merge into.
+So you have at least to set the 'source' and the 'target', where the source is your model and the target is the name of the Visio document you want to create or merge into.
 But you must tell _vgraph_ how to load your model.
-Currently only models in XML are supported and you must provide some XPath expressions that allow _vgrah_ to extract the necessary information.
+Currently only models in XML are supported and you must provide some XPath expressions that allow _vgraph_ to extract the necessary information.
 Let's look at a simple example:

     <graph>
         <systems>